 "Going Viral" is the goal of most web-based marketing content.
 Companies that generate content that can spread through the internet organically are the most successful in growing their brand.
 This course will teach students what drives people to share content and how to build content that is shareable and meme worthy.
 By the end of this course, students will understand what drives viral sharing and learn how to facilitate it.
-This online class has optional live sessions.
+Offered online through RIZE/partner institution; has optional live sessions.